saahil-007/RD/README.md

 # Install Python dependencies
 pip install -r requirements.txt

-# Start the FastAPI server
+# Start the Flask server
-uvicorn main:app --reload
+python main.py
 ```

-Your backend API will be running at `http://localhost:8000` 🚀
+Your backend API will be running at `http://localhost:5000` 🚀

 ### 🌐 Access the Application